Regression Analysis in R: Adapting to Varied Data Types#

 Regression analysis is a fundamental statistical technique used to model the relationship between multiple variables.
 It is a very flexible tool that can handle a range of different data types (continuous, binary or categorical) and address both complex and simple research questions.
 In this hands-on workshop you will build on your understanding of simple linear regression and learn how to fit a broader range of regression models with R including logistic regression.

-While it is delivered as a stand alone session, it is designed as a part of a series of Regression with R workshops where the content develops the ideas further to give you a comprehensive understanding how regression can be used to address a broad range of questions.
+While it is delivered as a stand-alone session, it is designed as a part of a series of Regression with R workshops where the content develops the ideas further to give you a comprehensive understanding of how regression can be used to address a broad range of questions.

 The complete series includes: